ivangfr/springboot-keycloak-openldap/README.md

 Response Body: bgates, it is private.
 ```

-## Useful Links
+# Useful Links

 ### jwt.io

-With [jwt.io](https://jwt.io) you can inform the JWT token you have received from Keycloak and the online tool decodes
+With [jwt.io](https://jwt.io) you can inform the JWT token you received from Keycloak and the online tool decodes
 the token, showing its header and payload.